SimonCadge/piccollage_fileshare_challenge/readme.md

 Tests make use of active storage fixtures so we can easily test the file upload/download functionality.
 Running `rails test:all` will run the Controller, Model and System tests for SharedFiles.

 Expired links are now no longer downloadable.

+Added a homepage which links to the create new shared file page, made the shared file pages route back to home, and removed the shared files index.
+The app now meets the minimum requirements for the quiz.

 Next steps:
- - Create homepage which links directly to the shared_files new page.
- - Remove shared_files index so we don't list every file to all users (or just hide it, since the index page is useful for development).
  - Improve UI.
  - Deploy to AWS and integrate with S3.